-Iran’s jailed rights advocate Narges Mohammadi wins 2023 Nobel Peace Prize
+‘Victory is near’: Jailed Iranian activist wins Nobel Peace Prize

 After being nominated, an eight-month-long decision-making process is under way, which includes the committee and a group of international advisers who give their expertise on a short list of candidates.

-The advisers will produce reports by the end of April, which committee members will study, and begin making decisions throughout the summer.
+The advisers will produce reports by the end of April, which committee members will study, and begin making decisions through midyear.
 By the beginning of October, the committee will make its decision through a majority vote.

 This year, there were 351 candidates for the Nobel Peace Prize – the second-highest number of candidates ever – except in 2016, when 376 were nominated.